takanory/sphinx-nekochan/docs/nekochan_emojis.md

 # List of Nekochan emoji {nekochan}`trafic-jam`

 Here is a list of Nekochan emoji.
-Each pictogram can be specified by name or alias.
+Each emoji can be specified by name or alias.

 `````{tab-set}